qureshiaquib/qureshiaquib.github.io/_posts/2024-4-9-smtprelay-with-azure-communication-service.md

 ## Test SMTP Relay via Powershell
 That’s all, now you’ll need to find out the sender email.
 Which is default DoNotReply@domain.com
-> Note: You can add custom sender email by sending couple of emails from the default email address and then raising support case. support engineer can help you change the tier to higher which will allow you to add more custom email address.
-{: .prompt-tip }

 ![a](https://raw.githubusercontent.com/qureshiaquib/qureshiaquib.github.io/main/assets/09042024/picture10-1.jpg)
 ![a](https://raw.githubusercontent.com/qureshiaquib/qureshiaquib.github.io/main/assets/09042024/picture10-2.jpg)

+> Note: As you can see in the screenshot Add button is greyed out.
+You can add custom sender email by sending couple of emails from the default email address and then raising support case. support engineer can help you change the tier to higher which will allow you to add more custom email address.
+{: .prompt-tip }

 You’ll need credentials to authenticate to the service.

-* Username is "<Azure Communication Services Resource name>.<Entra Application ID>.<Entra Tenant ID>"
+* Username is \< Azure Communication Services Resource name>. \< Entra Application ID>. \< Entra Tenant ID>
 * Password is the client secret which you’ve generated.
 * Port that we’ll need to use is 587
 * SMTP server address is smtp.azurecomm.net